Amador County Probate — What Heirs Need to Know

 Amador County local rules and procedures

 Civil rules apply to probate filings.
-Under Local Rule 1.07, the civil law and motion rules apply to probate document filings, except for tentative ruling procedures and where otherwise provided by statute.
-This means standard filing and formatting requirements carry over to probate matters.
+Under Local Rule 1.07, Amador County's civil law and motion rules apply to probate document filings, with the exception of tentative ruling procedures and matters otherwise governed by statute.
+This means standard filing, formatting, and motion requirements carry over to probate matters — a detail that out-of-area practitioners sometimes overlook.

 Successor fiduciaries must file promptly.
 Local Rule 17.02 requires successor conservators and guardians to file an Inventory and Appraisal within 90 days of appointment, consistent with Probate Code Section 2610.
-This deadline is strictly enforced in Amador County.
+This deadline is strictly enforced in Amador County and applies whenever a replacement fiduciary is named.

-Investigator fees assessed unless waived.
-Under Local Rule 17.03, the court assesses fees for investigations in guardianship and conservatorship cases.
-Petitioners who do not qualify for a waiver may request monthly payment plans due to hardship, and all bills must be paid within 30 days of receipt.
+Investigator fees assessed unless waived for hardship.
+Per Local Rule 17.03, the court assesses fees for investigations in guardianship and conservatorship cases unless waived under Probate Code Sections 1851.5 or 1513.1.
+Petitioners who do not qualify for a full waiver may request monthly payment plans due to hardship.
+Bills are sent to guardians, conservators, or parents (and copied to their attorneys) and must be paid within 30 days of receipt.

-Conservator education required.
-Local Rule 17.05 mandates that all non-institutional conservators download the Judicial Council's Handbook for Conservators and view the online video "With Heart: Understanding Conservatorship" before Letters of Conservatorship are issued.
+Conservator education required before letters issue.
+Local Rule 17.05 mandates that all conservators — except corporate or institutional ones — obtain the Judicial Council's Handbook for Conservators and view the online video "With Heart: Understanding Conservatorship" (both available at www.amadorcourt.org) before Letters of Conservatorship are issued.
+Prospective conservators must also complete an online verification form and submit it to the court prior to the hearing.

 Amador County probate timeline